cycle/docs/annotated/entity.md

 > Annotations are based on Doctrine/Lexer package and support syntax similar to the Doctrine one.

 ## Entity
-Usually, the single annotation `@entity` is enought to describe your model.
-In this case Cycle will automatically assign generated table name and role based on class name.
-In case of `User` the role will be `user`, database `null` (default) and table `users`.
+Usually, the single annotation `@entity` is enough to describe your model.
+In this case, Cycle will automatically assign the generated table name and role based on the class name.
+In the case of `User` the role will be `user`, database `null` (default) and table `users`.

 You can tweak any of this values by setting `entity` options: